 On September 16, 2015, the Company entered into a series of receive-variable, pay-fixed interest rate swaps to hedge the variability in the interest payments on 50% of the aggregate principal amount of the Regions Term Loan outstanding, beginning with a notional amount of \$67.5 million.
 There are a total of five sequential interest rate swaps to achieve the hedged position and each year on August 31, with the exception of the final swap, the existing interest rate swap is scheduled to expire and will be immediately replaced with a new interest rate swap until the expiration of the final swap on July 31, 2020.
 On December 6, 2018, the Company entered a sixth receive-variable, pay-fixed interest rate swaps to hedge the variability of interest payments.
 The sixth swap will begin with a notional amount of \$27.0 million on July 31, 2020 will hedge the variability in the interest payments on 50% of the aggregate scheduled principal amount of the Regions Term Loan outstanding.
 The sixth swap is scheduled to expire on June 30, 2023.
-At inception, these interest rates swaps were designated as a cash flow hedge for hedge accounting, and as such, the effective portion of unrealized changes in market value are recorded in accumulated other comprehensive income (loss) and reclassified into earnings.
+At inception, these interest rate swaps were designated as a cash flow hedge for hedge accounting, and as such, the effective portion of unrealized changes in market value are recorded in accumulated other comprehensive income (loss) and reclassified into earnings during the period in which the hedged forecasted transaction affects earnings.
+Gains and losses from hedge ineffectiveness are recognized in current earnings.
 The change in fair market value of the swaps as of March 31, 2019 is less than \$0.3 million, which is reflected in the balance sheet as a liability.
 The fair market value of the swaps as of March 31, 2019 is approximately \$(0.4) million.
 See Note 8 for more information regarding the fair value of the Company's derivative instruments.